SoftwareAG/c8y-docs/content/web/angular-bundle/angularcli.md

 weight: 25
 ---

-When developing a pure Angular you can create an Angular CLI (`ng`-cli) project and add Cumulocity IoT CLI to it.
+When developing a pure Angular you can create an Angular CLI project and add Cumulocity CLI to it.
-This functionality is available for Angular 7 from version 10.4.2.0 and for Angular 8 from version 10.5.9.0.
+This functionality is only available after 1004.2.0.

 ### Install Angular CLI